routegy/routegy-docs/app/docs/how-to/capture-rating-review-feedback.md

   required: true
 comment:
   type: textarea
-  placeholder: E.g. wait time was unacceptable today
+  placeholder: E.g. Wait time was unacceptable today
-  label: What can we change to improve the experience?
+  label: How did we fail to meet your expectations?
   visible:
     happy: No
 ```

 <CaptionedImage
   src="/images/how-tos/capture-comment-conditional.png"
-  alt="Highlighting the patterns tab and 'New pattern' button within the Routegy admin app"
+  alt="Routegy app that captures whether a person is happy with an experience and if they say no are asked for additional information"
   width="85%"
 />